EECS 280 Tutorials

 Print the value of a variable with p

 .
-If you have trouble viewing the contents of the vector
+If you have trouble viewing the contents of a vector

 (gdb) p data